Meta Glass: Sweet Briar College president

 As the Great Depression began, Sweet Briar received the most applications in its history, which some attributed to its tuition being lower than older and larger women's colleges.
 However, that required additional dormitory space and scholarships, and ultimately increased fees.
 Also, 1932 became the only year during her presidency in which the budget ran a (slight) deficit.
 Glass had been elected to Sweet Briar's Board of Overseers in 1929, and in 1934 also secured alumnae representation on the board.
 Although the college's debt appeared near retirement by 1932, that took several additional years.

 Glass was president of the Association of American Colleges for many years.
 From 1933 through 1937, she was also president of the American Association of University Women.
 She achieved international recognition for speaking out against Nazi suppression of intellectual freedom.

 In 1940, Sweet Briar received an endowment for the Carter Glass Chair of Government (named after her half-brother, a U.S. Senators who had secured the college's original charter and served on its board), in part through the work of Dabney S. Lancaster, executive secretary to the Board of Overseers, who left to become Virginia's Superintendent of Public Instruction shortly before America entered World War II.
 Glass also assisted in that war effort, as did many Sweet Briar students.
 During her tenure she managed to build not only the college's reputation and student body, but also increased its endowment to nearly $1 million by her retirement in 1946.

 Glass had announced her pending retirement at age 65 in 1944, but agreed to stay on until her successor was selected.
 Martha Lucas Pate was inaugurated Sweet Briar's fourth president on November 1, 1946.

 After Sweet Briar

 Despite her retirement, she then served on the federal Loyalty Review Board, based in Washington, D.C., and traveled to hearings throughout the country until 1953.
 She was an active Democrat, and also was an actress in local theater productions in Charlottesville.
 At age 74, she interrupted her retirement to serve as temporary principal of Stuart Hall School in Staunton, Virginia after Nan Powell Hodges broke her hip and asked for emergency assistance.

 Personal life

 Glass spent her final years in a nursing home in Charlottesville, Virginia.
 In 1967, Glass died in Charlottesville, Virginia at the age of 86.
 Glass is buried with other family members in Lynchburg's Spring Hill Cemetery.

 Legacy

-Sweet Briar College named a residence hall, Meta Hall Resident Hall, in her honor.
+Sweet Briar College named a building, Meta Glass Residence Hall, in her honor.
 It is located in Virginia.